qte77/trustbuilder-ai-docs/docs/Customer/Survey_Provider.md

-# Trustbuilder AI: Provider Onboarding Survey
+# Trustbuilder AI: Provider Survey

 Welcome to Trustbuilder AI.
 Let's build more robust and reliable AI, together.

 We're excited to partner with you.
-This brief survey is designed to understand your model, your goals, and your challenges.
+This brief 10 question survey is designed to understand your model, your goals, and your challenges.
 Your answers will help us tailor the testing process to deliver the most valuable insights for your team.